Learning to Simulate High Energy Particle Collisions from Unlabeled Data: Introduction

-Currently, the field relies on Monte-Carlo based numerical simulations of the in-flight and detection processes to generate samples of possible observed data for a given latent interaction~\cite{geant, pythia, delphes}.
-This approach is enormously computationally expensive~\cite{mcexpenseATLAS, mcexpenseCMS}, as it requires the propagation and simulation of every individual particle, each of which creates subsequent showers of derivative particles, often numbering in the millions or billions.
-Additionally, these simulations depend on hundreds of parameters which must be hand-tuned to give reasonable results in \textit{control regions} of the data where the latent space has been well-established by results from previous experiments.
+Instead, Monte-Carlo-based numerical simulations of in-flight and detection processes generate samples of possible experimental data for a given latent \C{space configuration}~\C{\cite{geant, pythia, delphes, mcexpenseATLAS, mcexpenseCMS}}.
+This approach is computationally expensive~\cite{mcexpenseATLAS, mcexpenseCMS} because it requires the propagation and simulation of every individual particle, each creating subsequent showers of thousands of derivative particles.
+Additionally, these simulations contain hundreds of parameters which must be \C{extemporaneously tuned} to give reasonable results in \E{control regions} of the data where the latent space has been well-established by results from previous experiments.

-In particle physics, as well as many other fields in the physical sciences~\cite{otherfields_chem, otherfields_climate, otherfields_cosmology, otherfields_photonics}, the computational cost of numerical simulations has become a central bottleneck.
-Thus, a fast, interpretable, flexible, data-driven generative model which can transform between the latent space and the observed data would be a significant breakthrough for these fields.
-Recent advances in the flexibility and capability of machine learning models have allowed for their application as computationally inexpensive simulators.
-In particle physics, applications of these techniques have made impressive steps towards this goal, but fall short in crucial ways.
-For example, most approaches which leverage Generative Adversarial Networks (GANs) have the ability to mimic existing, observed datasets for fixed distributions in the latent space~\cite{calogan, ganlhc, DIBGANVAE}, but are unable to generate predictions for new values of latent variables, a crucial ability for a simulator.
-Other efforts are conditioned on latent variables~\cite{lagan}, but require training with labeled pairs generated by the slow Monte-Carlo generators, incurring the computational cost they seek to avoid.
+In particle physics, like many other fields in the physical sciences~\cite{otherfields_chem, otherfields_climate, otherfields_cosmology, otherfields_photonics}, the computational cost of numerical simulations has become a central bottleneck.
+A fast, interpretable, flexible, data-driven generative model which can transform between the latent space and the experimental data would be significant for these fields.
+Recent advances in the flexibility and capability of machine learning (ML) models have allowed for their application as computationally inexpensive \C{simulators~\cite{calogan, ganlhc, DIBGANVAE, lagan, highVAE, e2eSAE, Hashemi2019, SARM, Andreassen_2019}}.
+Applications of these techniques have made progress towards this goal but fall short in crucial ways.
+For example, approaches leveraging Generative Adversarial Networks (GANs) are able to mimic experimental data for fixed distributions in the latent space~\cite{calogan, ganlhc, DIBGANVAE}, but are unable to generate predictions for new values of latent variables, a crucial requirement for a simulator.
+Other efforts condition on latent variables~\cite{lagan} but require training with labeled pairs generated by slow Monte-Carlo generators, incurring \C{some of} the computational cost they seek to avoid.